paper-skyline/ftnt_sdwan/IKE_SA_7_2/SD-WAN with IKE-SA Hub-Spoke.md

     edit "spoke-loopback"
         set vdom "root" # This has to be entered or else it will not take set type loopback
-        set ip 10.0.1.1 255.255.255.0 # This should be in the network range advertised by the Hub via BGP set allowaccess ping
+        set ip 10.0.1.1 255.255.255.0 # This should be in the network range advertised by the spoke via BGP and IKE SA set allowaccess ping
     next
 end